Hybrid Owners More Willing to Purchase Again

 This finding suggests that hybrid owners are more content with their purchase.
 It also suggests that once individuals have made that initial green purchase, the product becomes integrated into their lives.

 This is great news for marketing managers.
-When new technology leads to improvement of ecofriendly innovation, managers should keep current customers in mind — they are likely open to purchasing the new version.
+When new technology leads to improvement of eco-friendly innovation, managers should keep current customers in mind; these people are likely open to purchasing the new version.